 I have always wondered why people never seem to mention who invented the bicycle.
-Though I am always surrounded by bicycle enthusiasts, no one ever seems to know how the history of bicycles has progressed over the years, or how it even started.
+Though bicycle enthusiasts always surround me, no one ever seems to know how the history of bicycles has progressed over the years, or how it even started.

 Getting to the bottom of things would eventually satisfy my yearning for knowledge regarding the history of mountain biking, as it has now become my favorite hobby.
 I always pose the question regarding what circumstances could have started the invention of the bicycle, did it turn out to be the bike that we now know of today, or did it start quite differently.